 I recently worked with a customer that needed assistance in configuring the additional permissions required for AAD Connect delegation.
 After chasing down an incredible number of prerequisite information, I decided it would be more helpful to my customer to put together a tool that would help them configure the various permissions delegations.… [ Continue reading ]

-A consultant friend of mine posed an interesting question to me this week–one of his customers wanted to be able to let his users administer a cloud-managed Office 365 distribution group by uploading a CSV or Excel spreadsheet.
-From an administration perspective, I have done an incredible amount of directory management tasks using CSVs, so this didn’t seem like that difficult of a task.… [ Continue reading ]
+A consultant friend of mine posed an interesting question to me this week–one of his customers wanted to be able to let his users administer a cloud-managed Office 365 distribution group by uploading a CSV or Excel spreadsheet. … [ Continue reading ]

 I meant to post this earlier, but I wanted to let everyone know that I’ve had the great honor of being able to write a book with some of the titans of Microsoft Consulting Services.
 The book has all new content for Office 365 based on our experience in the field, and even features current service release updates. … [ Continue reading ]